History of ZEISS Planetariums

 How it all began

-In 1913, Oskar von Miller, founder of the Deutsches Museum (German Museum) in Munich, had an idea for an apparatus that would depict the apparent motions of the sun, moon, and planets along with those of the stars.
-He soon asked Carl Zeiss for suggestions concerning this kind of a planetarium, but World War I interrupted things.
+In 1913, founder of the Deutsches Museum (German Museum) in Munich, Oskar von Miller, had an idea for an apparatus that would depict the apparent motions of the sun, moon, and planets along with those of the stars.
+He soon asked ZEISS for suggestions concerning this kind of a planetarium, but World War I interrupted things.

-Walther Bauersfeld, after unveiling a new design for a projection planetarium in March 1919, began working with the employees under him to flesh out the details.
-The long-awaited moment finally arrived in August 1923 when the artificial sky lit up for the first time, far exceeding expectations.
-After completion, the apparatus – Model I – was permanently installed at the German Museum in 1925.
-Subsequent developments in planetarium technology ultimately led to Model IX and also resulted in smaller size models for teaching purposes.
-Yet as far as innovations go, there is still no end in sight:
+Walther Bauersfeld, member of the Carl Zeiss Jena Board of Management, after unveiling the new design for a projection planetarium in March 1919, began working with the employees under him to flesh out the details.
+The long-awaited moment finally arrived in October 1923 when the artificial sky lit up in the Deutsches Museum for the first time, far exceeding expectations.
+On 7 May 1925, the ZEISS Planetarium in the Deutsches Museum in Munich began operation.
+Subsequent developments ranged further to Model IX and projectors for small and medium dome sizes.

-With the advent of computers, Carl Zeiss equipped planetariums with computer-assisted control systems, built mid-sized planetariums, and developed fiber optics to depict the night skies more brilliantly than ever.
-The evolution of ZEISS planetariums, which can now be found all over the world, eventually led to the VELVET video projector – featuring superior contrast for perfect full-dome projection.
+Later, ZEISS equipped its planetariums with computer-aided control systems and developed fiber optics to depict the night skies more brilliantly than ever.
+The evolution of ZEISS planetariums, which can now be found all over the world, eventually led to the VELVET video projector – featuring superior contrast for perfect full-dome projection and to the UNIVIEW software suite for all types of digital projection content.

 • Order from the German Museum: 2 sky models